amaan14999/amaan14999/readme.md

 ### <div align="center">May the bits be with you.</div>

-- 🔭 I’m currently working at HappyFox Technologies as a fullstack developer
+- 🔭 I’m currently working at Thoughtworks Technologies as a Software developer

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C#

 - ⚡ Fun fact: I use tabs over spaces